dex/dex.github.io/_posts/2020-10-24-use-contiv-vpp-cni-on-k3s.md

 $ curl -sfL https://get.k3s.io | INSTALL_K3S_EXEC="server --flannel-backend=none" sh -s - --docker
 ```

 Since Contiv-VPP uses DPDK as its underlying library for process packets from NICs.
 Needs to make sure hugepages is enabled on host.
-The following command could be used to enable it:
+The following command could be used to enable it (need to restart K3s):
 ```
 $ sudo sysctl -w vm.nr_hugepages=512
 ```